 The teleconferences, Meeting of the Minds, convene on Sundays from noon to 1 or 1:15 pm, ET.
 Members phone in to listen and participate in a discussion led by Harry Binswanger, or by an invited guest who is interviewed.
 Sample session titles are given below.

 The public blog, Value for Value, features articles by Harry Binswanger and other Objectivist intellectuals on a wide range of topics in philosophy, economics, politics, psychology, and the philosophy of science.

 The community-moderated Member Forum is reserved for paid members, but a two-week free trial is available.
-About 6 days a week, Harry Binswanger emails to the entire membership his pick of the most interesting new posts from the Member Forum.
+In the first 4 years of its existence, the Member Forum has had over 20,000 posts.

 Recent “Meeting of the Minds”

 HBL is primarily for Objectivists.
 Full agreement with Objectivism is not required, but we do require that members have a serious interest in and respect for the work of Ayn Rand.
 We do not permit posts on the Member Forum or our Facebook Group that attack her or sanction those who have.